Magma-71453/Fstrim-And-GC/README.md

 ### Features

-- Auto-run F2FS garbage collection on boot
+- Automatically run trim at startup
 - Optional cron-based scheduled execution
 - Automatically detects F2FS filesystem, exits if not detected
 - Mounts `/data` with `background_gc=on`